Chargement...

 In Songon Audoin, as in many extension areas of Greater Abidjan, the buyer of a plot at 15,000 FCFA/m² is purchasing potential: across much of these localities, there are no paved local roads, no water supply, no electricity connection.
 The use value will come with servicing.
 Yet the fee mechanism applies, as we have seen, proportionally more harshly than for a plot fitted out in an established area.

 The consequence is a public policy paradox: the proportionally heaviest levy strikes the areas and amounts where formalisation is most fragile.
-Three effects follow:
+Three effects follow one another.

 Let's be balanced: this tax is not illegitimate in itself.
 Ivorian law even explicitly organises the link between land tax and public services.
 The tax on land assets is largely returned to local authorities; the Ministry of Finance describes it as the bulk of the tax administration's support to municipalities.
 The road, hygiene and sanitation tax was "established with the aim of providing the body responsible for household waste management with the resources necessary to carry out its mission" (explanatory memorandum, 2026 tax annex).
 And the law requires municipalities to allocate a fraction of their revenue to an investment fund, a fraction that the 2026 tax annex has just raised.

 Around Songon, part of this contract is visibly being executed, and this must be documented honestly.
-Three national road corridors funded over the recent period directly affect the municipality: the Western motorway exit (Gesco–Jacqueville junction, 19 km crossing Songon, 66.3 billion FCFA, opened in January 2024), the section of the Y4 ring motorway ending at the Jacqueville junction (project of around 217 billion FCFA in total, almost complete in early 2026), and the Songon–Dabou–Grand-Lahou section of the coastal road (part of a 308 billion FCFA programme).
+Three national road corridors funded over the recent period directly affect the municipality: the western motorway exit (Gesco to the Jacqueville junction, 19 km crossing Songon, 66.3 billion FCFA, opened in January 2024), the section of the Y4 ring motorway ending at the Jacqueville junction (a project of around 217 billion FCFA in total, almost complete in early 2026), and the Songon-Dabou-Grand-Lahou section of the coastal road (part of a 308 billion FCFA programme).
 Individual facilities are also arriving, such as the water tower inaugurated at Songon Gravier Adiapo-Moronou in November 2025.

 But the fine link in the contract, the internal servicing of neighbourhoods, which makes a plot habitable, remains the blind spot.
 Our research has identified no costed State programme for servicing Songon's neighbourhoods over 2021-2026: the government's social electrification programme has focused on the north of the country, the major Greater Abidjan sanitation project targets Yopougon, Abobo and Grand-Bassam, and the water plant located in the territory of Songon itself (Adonkoi) supplies Abobo, Anyama and Yopougon.
 The State itself acknowledges the tension: the explanatory memorandum of the 2026 tax annex admits that "the applicable rates still appear high" in land matters, and consequently caps tax increases.

 As long as this link is missing, the equation is uncomfortable: the private investor pays twice.
-Once at the deed, nearly 20% in fees on small amounts; a second time on the ground, by financing themselves the borehole, solar energy, access.
+Once at the deed, nearly 20% in fees on small amounts.
+A second time on the ground, by paying for the borehole, the solar power and the access road out of their own pocket.
 It is the burden of development transferred onto the very people expected to formalise and build up the area.

 The principle of modulated land taxation is nothing exotic in Ivorian law.
-The legislator already modulates:
+The legislator already modulates, in at least four situations.

 No. The official reference measurement (Doing Business 2020) gives 7.1% on a transaction of around 60 million FCFA.
 But this figure excludes VAT and the capital gains levy, and above all it is calculated on a large asset: flat-rate components weigh proportionally more on small prices.
 On the case documented here (7,500,000 FCFA), fees reach 19.5%; on a 30 million transaction, the order of magnitude falls back towards 13%.
 Hence the value of a pro forma invoice specific to your file.